BakelLab/minerva-queue-lsf/README.txt

   - indicates free CPUs.
   / indicates allocated CPUs that are not being used
   # indicates CPUs that are in use, but have not been allocated.

+brsvtime
+  Displays the time in hours until the start of the next reservation.
+  Useful to limit your job to the time left before the next maintenance window.